Broccoli pasta is a creamy recipe with tender broccoli florets mashed into a delicious sauce with olive oil, garlic, chili, parmesan, and basil.

 How to make broccoli pasta

-Tip: we recommend cooking the broccoli in 1 gallon (4 liters) of water seasoned with 1½ tablespoons (20 grams) of sea salt.
+Tip: we recommend cooking the broccoli in 1 gallon (3.5 liters) of water seasoned with 1 tablespoon of sea salt.

 Take the broccoli out of the water with a slotted spoon (do not discard the water) and add them to the skillet.

-Add a ladleful of the reserved cooking water and simmer on medium heat for 10 minutes or until soft.
-Now, mash them with a fork to make the broccoli sauce.
+Add one cup of the cooking water and simmer on medium heat for 10 minutes or until very tender.

 Stir in the pasta

-Cook as per package instructions minus 2 minutes.
+Cook the pasta as per package instructions minus 2 minutes.

 Storage

-Refrigerator: To store the leftovers, let the pasta cool down completely, then transfer it into an airtight container and store it in the fridge for up to 3 days.
+Refrigerator: Let the pasta cool completely, then transfer it to an airtight container and store it in the fridge for up to one day.

-Reheat: Heat it in the microwave, adding two tablespoons of water as the pasta dries in the fridge.
+Reheat: Warm it in the microwave, adding two tablespoons of water as the pasta dries in the fridge.
 You can also warm it in a pan with a drizzle of olive oil.
+It is not suitable for freezing.

 Broccoli Pasta